iahuang/result-ts/README.md

 A Typescript implementation of Rust's [`std::result::Result`](https://doc.rust-lang.org/std/result/enum.Result.html) enum type.
 Make errors in fallible subroutines predictable and impossible to ignore.

+This library, compared to others, aims to be more thinly abstracted, stricter with regards to type safety, and more closely resemble the original Rust API.

 ```
 npm install @iahuang/result-ts
 ```